kr-hashicorp/tf_gcp_demo/README.md

 # tf_gcp_demo

-Demo for provisioning a VM on GCP
+Demo for provisioning a VM on GCP using Terraform, variables for code reusability, etc.